Tackle your ingrown toenail with an effective treatment. To discuss your ingrown toenail treatment contact Trinity Podiatry in Edinburgh today.

 This painful condition occurs when the nail has grown into the skin at the sides of the nail and is more common in males and teenagers.
-This causes the area to become painful, weep, bleed or exude pus.
+This can cause the area to become painful, weep, bleed or exude pus.

-It is caused by injury to the nail, (including loss of the nail through sport or injury), incorrect nail cutting, or tight fitting shoes.
-In many cases the shape of the toe nail may itself be the main cause & the condition can run in families.
+It is caused by injury to the nail, (including loss of the nail through sport or injury), incorrect nail cutting, or tight-fitting shoes.
+In many cases the shape of the toenail may itself be the main cause and the condition can run in families.

 - Always cut the nails straight across or follow the shape of the toenail – don’t dig down the sides